johanngerberding/johanngerberding.github.io/content/posts/2021-04-03-Object-Detection-From-R-CNN-to-Mask-RCNN.md

 ## Introduction

 <p align="justify">
 In the following weeks (or months) I am going to take a deep dive into Deep Learning based Object Detection models.
 My goal is to create a series of posts regarding different approaches and popular architectures for this task.
 In this post I'll start with the description of the R-CNN ("Region-based Convolutional Neural Networks") model family, their emergence and central ideas.
 Nowadays there exist much more accurate and efficient architectures but I think it's a good starting point for such a series.
 Since the R-CNN based models are so called two-stage approaches, I'll go over a few popular one-stage architectures like YOLO in the next post as well.
 I'll describe in a minute what exactly this means and what the key differences are.
-Furthermore, following these two posts, I would like to discuss more current architectures that represent the state-of-the-art in the most recognized benchmarks like <i>EfficientDet</i> or new Transformer-based approaches like *DETR*.
+Furthermore, following these two posts, I would like to discuss more current architectures that represent the state-of-the-art in the most recognized benchmarks like <i>EfficientDet</i> or new Transformer-based approaches like <i>DETR</i>.
 </p>

 <p align="justify">